 Ultimately, integrating psychosocial and mental health support and care into local services for people with NTDs and their families, along with community awareness raising, is likely to reduce stigma, improve well-being and encourage social inclusion.

-This project receives financial support from the Coalition for Operational Research on Neglected Tropical Diseases (COR-NTD), through The Task Force for Global Health (TFGH) and is funded by UK aid from the British government.Back
+This project received financial support from the Coalition for Operational Research on Neglected Tropical Diseases (COR-NTD), through The Task Force for Global Health (TFGH) and is funded by UK aid from the British government.Back